 The Rural Coalition/Coalición Rural is an alliance of farmers, farmworkers, indigenous, migrant, immigrant and working people from the United States, Mexico, Canada, and beyond working together toward a new society which values unity, hope, the land and the people.

-Born of the civil rights and anti-poverty rural movements, Rural Coalition has worked for more than 36 years to assure that diverse organizations from all regions, ethnic and racial groups and genders have the opportunity to work in solidarity on the issues that affect them all.
+Born of the civil rights and anti-poverty rural movements, Rural Coalition has worked for precisely 40 years to assure that diverse organizations from all regions, ethnic and racial groups and genders have the opportunity to work in solidarity on the issues that affect them all.
 The foundation of this work is strong local, regional and national organizations that work to assure the representation and involvement of every sector of this diverse fabric of rural peoples.

 We seek a just and sustainable food system that brings fair returns to our diverse small farmers and ranchers, and tribal and other small communities, fair working conditions and dignity for farmworkers and food chain workers, protects mother earth now and for our children’s children, and provides safe, adequate and healthy food for all, especially the young and most vulnerable among us.